gonoph/satellite-install/README.md

 # satellite-install
-Collection of scripts that aid in installing Red Hat Satellite 6.1 and 6.2 Beta
+Collection of scripts that aid in installing Red Hat Satellite 6.2 GA

 ## OVERVIEW OF USAGE
 by Billy Holmes <billy@gonoph.net>